fobo66/fobo66.github.io/_posts/2021-07-07-play-services-location-migration.md

 3. _Play Services APK is immense._ It takes up too much space on the device and contains a lot of things that no app might use on the device.
 I understand that it's done to reduce sizes of other apps by moving common code to the one app, but I would prefer to find better way here.
 For lower end devices, Play Services can easily take over the whole available space, so user will struggle installing anything else.
 Situation with this worsens every year, e.g. recently they decided to include TensorFlow Lite runtime in the Play Services to reduce the size of the apps that use it, so they will only need to store models.

-Play Services SDK are usually working in the same way: they create some intents to Play Services app and load data from there.
+Play Services client-side SDKs are usually working in the same way: they create some intents to Play Services app and load data from there.
 It is well hidden behind obfuscation and tedious interface of aforementioned Task API.
+They are quite thin because of that, but still.

 So, if it all is concerning you as well, let's check what options we have: